joshr120/PD-Stepper/Getting Started/README.md

 Timestamp 1:50 of [this video](https://youtu.be/qECEGUZE04s?t=110) shows how to setup a Nema 17 with your kit.
 There are 2 looms provided in the kit for different motors, try one and if at the next step your motor stutters/doesnt spin, power off the board and try the other one.

+NOTES:
-NOTE: Do not disconnect/connect the motor while the board is powered.
+1. Do not disconnect/connect the motor while the board is powered.
+2. If you are not using the heatspreader/spacer (partial kit) ensure the board is not resting directly on the motor as this could short out the traces on the underside of the PCB.
+Use washers or an insualting layer.

 ## Running the Webserver ##
 **1.** Connect the PD Stepper to your PD power supply.